Experimenter's regress

-Experimenter's regress occurs at the "research frontier" where the outcome of research is uncertain, for the scientist is dealing with "novel phenomena".
-Collins puts it this way: "usually, successful practice of an experimental skill is evident in a successful outcome to an experiment, but where the detection of a novel phenomenon is in question, it is not clear what should count as a 'successful outcome' – detection or non detection of the phenomenon" (Collins 1981: 34).
+Experimenter's regression occurs at the "research frontier" where the outcome of research is uncertain, for the scientist is dealing with "novel phenomena".
+Collins puts it this way: "usually, successful practice of an experimental skill is evident in a successful outcome to an experiment, but where the detection of a novel phenomenon is in question, it is not clear what should count as a 'successful outcome' – detection or non-detection of the phenomenon" (Collins 1981: 34).
 In new fields of research where no paradigm has yet evolved and where no consensus exists as what counts as proper research, experimenter's regress is a problem that often occurs.
 Also, in situations where there is much controversy over a discovery or claim due to opposing interests, dissenters will often question experimental evidence that founds a theory.

-Because, for Collins, all scientific knowledge is socially constructed, there are no purely cognitive reasons or objective criteria that determine whether a claim is valid or not.
+Because, for Collins, all scientific knowledge is socially constructed, and there are no purely cognitive reasons or objective criteria that determine whether a claim is valid or not.
 The regress must be broken by "social negotiation" between scientists in the respective field.
-In the case of Gravitational Radiation, Collins notices that Weber, the scientist who is said to have discovered the phenomenon, could refute all the critique and had "a technical answer for every other point" but he was not able to convince other scientists and in the end he was not taken seriously anymore.
+In the case of Gravitational Radiation, Collins notices that Weber, the scientist who is said to have discovered the phenomenon, could refute all the critique and had "a technical answer for every other point" but he was not able to convince other scientists and, in the end, he was not taken seriously anymore.

 The problems that come with "experimenter's regress" can never be fully avoided because scientific outcomes in EPOR are seen as negotiable and socially constructed.
-Acceptance of claims boils down to persuasion of other people in the community.
+Acceptance of claims boils down to the persuasion of other people in the community.
 Experimenter's regress can always become a problem in a world where "the natural world in no way constrains what is believed to be".
 Moreover, it is difficult to falsify a claim by replicating an experiment; aside from the practical issues of time, money, access to facilities, etc., an experimental outcome may depend on precise conditions, or tacit knowledge (i.e. unarticulated knowledge) that was not included in the published experimental methods.
 Tacit knowledge can never be fully articulated or translated into a set of rules.

-Some commentators have argued that Collins's "experimenter's regress" is foreshadowed by Sextus Empiricus' argument that "if we shall judge the intellects by the senses, and the senses by the intellect, this involves circular reasoning inasmuch as it is required that the intellects should be judged first in order that the intellects may be tested [hence] we possess no means by which to judge objects" (quoted after Godin & Gingras 2002: 140).
-Others have extended Collins's argument to the cases of theoretical practice ("theoretician's regress"; Kennefick 2000) and computer simulation studies ("simulationist's regress"; Gelfert 2011; Tolk 2017).
+Some commentators have argued that Collins's "experimenter's regress" is foreshadowed by Sextus Empiricus' argument that "if we shall judge the intellects by the senses, and the senses by the intellect, this involves circular reasoning as much as it is required that the intellects should be judged first in order that the intellects may be tested [hence] we possess no means by which to judge objects" (quoted after Godin & Gingras 2002: 140).
+Others have extended Collins's argument to the cases of theoretical practice ("theoretician's regress"; Kennefick 2000) and computer simulation studies ("Simulationist's regress"; Gelfert 2011; Tolk 2017).